Variables and Data Types

 What the Type – Help Patrick!

 Patrick 🐥 isn’t a master of data types!
 He often mixed them up when declaring variables.
-Let’s help him fix his mistakes.
+Let’s help him fix his mistakes in the .NET Fiddle below.